 Imagine spending valuable hours crafting your latest email campaign only to have it end up in Spam Land.
-A scary place full of kings from faraway lands asking for money, promises of a free iPhone.
+A scary place full of kings from faraway lands asking for money and promises of a free iPhone.
 Basically, it’s where emails go to die.
 Unfortunately, creating beautifully optimised emails doesn’t guarantee you a spot in your customer’s inbox.
 So the question remains, how can you create killer content without killing your email deliverability?
 Here’s our top tips on how you can avoid spam filters to ensure your emails arrive safely in your customer’s inbox.

 Don’t settle for single opt-in.
 Although you may gain more subscribers, your contact list will be more vulnerable to spammers which will potentially harm your sender reputation and email deliverability.